gvwilson/thirdbit/src/fiction/santas/index.md

 "Well it isn't and I'm not!" he protested.
 The captain didn't reply.

-It took them almost half an hour to reach the outskirts of the city.
+It took half an hour to reach the outskirts of the city.
 Its half-ruined buildings looked even more forlorn than they had the first time Finner had seen them.
 A handful of frozen, leafless trees stood in what had once been a park.
-For a heart-stopping moment Finner thought there was a dog frozen mid-strike beside them, but then he realized it was just a statue.
+For a heart-stopping moment Finner thought there was a dog frozen mid-stride beside them, but then he realized it was just a statue.
 He shivered inside his parka,
 more certain with every block that this *was* his fault.